deepjavalibrary/djl-serving/engines/python/README.md

 ## Overview
 This module contains the Deep Java Library (DJL) EngineProvider for Python based model.

-DJL Python engine allows you run python model in a JVM based application.
+DJL Python engine allows you to run python models in a JVM based application.
 However, you still need to install your python environment and dependencies.

 Python engine is a DL library with limited support for NDArray operations.